alphamonkey/React-USGS-EarthQuakes/README.md

 <img src="https://github.com/user-attachments/assets/049012a8-939d-423b-8fff-d17e227c4459" width="285px" align="center">

 ## How to Build
   React-USGS-EarthQuakes requires the Expo framework (https://expo.dev/).
 Using expo's command line tools, developers can build the project with the expo CLI with this command: `npx expo run`.
 Developers can also build the project using EAS build services.
-For iOS, you can open the '.xcodeproj' file located in the ios/ directory in XCode and press the 'Build and Run' button.
+For iOS, you can open the '.xcworkspace' file located in the ios/ directory in XCode and press the 'Build and Run' button.